microsoft/BuildTourHack/stories/2/214_WindowsHello.md

 The previous code example for Windows Hello uses a [Toast](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/tiles-and-notifications-adaptive-interactive-toasts) notification to indicated to the user if they are logged in.
 We need to add a UWP Helper class for Toasts.

-* Add a new C# class to the Helpers folder of the Microsoft.Knowzy.Common project.
+* Add a new C# class to the Microsoft.Knowzy.UwpHelpers project.
 Name the file Toast.cs.

 * Add the following code to Toast.cs.
 This code uses methods from the Windows 10 UWP API